NeuCoin/neucoin/doc/common-errors.md

 ### I can't mine with CPU Miner 2.4+

 The 2.4 branch unfortunately uses a new RPC that is not yet ready to be used in Peercoin / Neucoin.
-To fix this, just use a lower version (we did our tests with the v2.3.2 and everything went fine).
+To fix this, just use a lower version (we did our tests with the v2.3.2 and everything went fine), or try using the `--no-gbt` option when starting CPU Miner.

 ## Build errors